kat-does-code/pdf-info-scraper/README.md

   ```

 ### Finding text
-There are default regex patterns implemented in [regexes.py](./regexes.py), which can be edited to the user's preferences.
+The tool finds white text, black text with black highlighter, and [regexes.py](./regexes.py) that can be defined by the user.
 All regexes ought to be raw strings in python format.